crukci-bioinformatics/process_tracker_plugin/README.md

 When the plugin is installed, the plugin migration Rake task will create tables to store the default state timeouts, default logged-hour limits, and the mapping between statuses and states.
-(This is a many-to-one mapping: each status must be associated with exactly one state, but several statues may map to the same state.)
+(This is a many-to-one mapping: each status must be associated with exactly one state, but several statuses may map to the same state.)

 When the Redmine server is started, several initialization steps take place: